 In 2019, I was awarded the Loft Literary Center’s “Mirrors and Windows” fellowship, “dedicated to mentoring indigenous writers and writers of color to write picture books, middle grade, and young adult literature.”
 I will be working on a middle grade book about Japanese-American children with disabilities in the incarceration camps during World War II.

-During the Covid-19 pandemic, I joined un(der)-employed museum workers, artists, and others to form the Family Race Exhibit Collective (FREC) to create a (traveling) exhibit about U.S. racism, called BUSTING Racism which I named.
-As a member of the Exhibit Development Team, I research similar exhibits and accessibility guidelines, create content, and exhibit materials.
+During the Covid-19 pandemic, I joined un(der)-employed museum workers, artists, and others to form the Free-Thinking Abolitionists Interpreting Racism (FAIR) Collective to create a (traveling) exhibit about U.S. racism, called BUSTING Racism which I named.
+As a member of the Exhibit Development and Research Teams, I research similar exhibits and accessibility guidelines, create content, and exhibit materials.
 I also created and managed the original website.

 In my spare time, I enjoy reading, researching genealogy, and collecting coins and stamps.